JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt5.md

 |![Full wave Cockcroft-Walton multiplier](/assets/voltage_multiplier/cockcroftwalton3_kicad.png)|

 Having gone through the development of the various multipliers and doublers, I can now see the Greinacher and the Villard in there.

+Given that the Cockcroft-Walton is composed of voltage doublers, I'd actually expect higher voltage out of the full wave version.
+I don't know yet why it isn't.

 Next time around, I'm going to find out why the full wave and half wave Cockcroft-Walton multipliers have such different stage voltages.
 I'd have expected them to be the same.